 We offer resources and services to help our members make effective financial decisions, which can lead members to a more secure future.

 Helping Members Learn About Money

 Financial literacy is important.
 It helps members make informed and effective decisions with their financial resources and can help them achieve their financial goals.
 It’s an important life skill, one that is often neglected in schools.
 Each year, 8 percent of the credit union’s net income is dedicated to providing financial literacy efforts, including Reality Check Days at local schools, partnerships with Junior Achievement, support of Banzai and FoolProof educational programs in schools and more.

 We offer our members services like What’s Your Score? consumer education to help increase members’ financial literacy.
 Through What’s Your Score?, we teach members how to review their credit reports, how to correct inaccuracies in the report, and how to maintain or improve their credit scores.
 We also offer workshops, events and webinars for adults and youth to help them learn the basics of financial literacy, such as budgeting, saving and even investing.

 Strong Relationships Make Strong Communities

 Our staff and members often raise and donate money through in-branch efforts, like basket raffles or casual days, where staff members pay to wear blue jeans to work.
-In 2014, more than $300,000 was donated to local non-profits in our communities.

 Additionally, branches and departments have long-standing relationships with local groups.
 For example, our Appleton Avenue branch has worked with After Breast Cancer Diagnosis, and the location in New Berlin is a big supporter of the Elmbrook Humane Society.